How did Lockdown impact Domestic abuse helplines?

-There has been a 25 per cent increase in the number of calls and online requests made to the National Domestic Abuse helpline according to the charity Refuge.
+There has been a 25% increase in the number of calls and online requests made to the National Domestic Abuse helpline according to the charity Refuge.

 There is a well established correlation between extended family time at home and an increase in domestic abuse, with the Christmas holidays being the obvious example when incidents of domestic abuse traditionally reach their highest in the year.